-Viewing World Wide Name/Media Access Control (WWN/MAC) Addresses
+Viewing World Wide Name or Media Access Control Addresses

-The WWN/MAC Summary page allows you to view the WWN configuration and MAC address of a slot in the chassis.
+The WWN/MAC Summary page allows you to view the World Wide Name (WWN) configuration and Media Access Control (MAC) address of a slot in the chassis.

 Fabric Configuration

 The Fabric Configuration section displays the type of Input/Output fabric that is installed for Fabric A. A green check mark indicates that the fabric is enabled for FlexAddress.
 The FlexAddress feature is used to deploy chassis assigned and slot persistent WWN/MAC addresses to various fabrics and slots within the chassis.
 This feature is enabled on a per-fabric and per-slot-basis.